spiceai/spiceai/README.md

 As the community shares their ML building blocks (aka Spicepods, or pods for short), developers can quickly add them to their Spice.ai applications enabling them to stream data and upload pre-trained models into their applications quickly and easily.

-This image should either be accompanied by a step by step explanation of what's going on or should be removed altogether.
+#### This diagram should be accompanied by a summary or step by step explanation.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/80174/132382372-c32cc8b7-25f2-4f82-8f9f-e4778fb69254.png" width="600" />